mpdf/mpdf.github.io/fonts-languages/choosing-a-configuration-v7-x.md

 # Core non-embedded fonts

-PDF files have certain standard fonts: Arial/Helvetica, Times and Courier in the win-1252 character set, and Zapfdingbats and Symbol character sets.
+PDF files have certain standard fonts: Helvetica, Times and Courier in the win-1252 character set, and Zapfdingbats and Symbol character sets.
 These fonts should be available to any PDF reading program, and do not need to be embedded in the PDF document.